Bzzxx/social_casino_case/README.md

 - ~11,000 purchases
 - ~41,000 social interactions

-## Analytical Workflow
+## Method

-- cleaned and validated the data
+1) Data validation and cleaning in BigQuery
-- built segment-level metrics in SQL
+2) Segment-level metrics in SQL (RFM + behavioral segmentation)
-- analyzed retention by cohort
-- compared lifetime across channels and segments
-- tested the link between social activity and lifetime
-- trained churn prediction models

----
+3) Cohort retention analysis (D1–D30)
+4) Statistical testing of segment differences before reporting any "insight"
+5) Churn prediction: Logistic Regression and Random Forest (scikit-learn)

+Churn label (is_churned) was provided with the synthetic dataset.
+It is not a simple inactivity threshold: all retained players show recency_days = 0, While churned players range from 0 to 364 — meaning any recency_days > 0 guarantees the churn label.

+## What Went Wrong First
+The most useful parts of this project were the failures.

+- Fan-out join.
+A direct join across player, session, purchase, and social tables multiplied rows and silently inflated revenue and activity metrics.
+Fix: aggregate each behavioral table separately, then join at the player level.
+- A "perfect" churn model.
+The first Random Forest returned AUC = 1.0.
+That's not a result — it's a red flag.
+The features included lifetime_days and recency_days, which encode the churn label itself (target leakage): in this dataset, any recency_days > 0 guarantees is_churned = 1, so the model was simply reading the answer.
+After removing them and rebuilding the feature set, the models landed on honest numbers.
+- Incomplete cohorts.
+The most recent cohorts (Nov–Dec 2024) lacked a full 30-day observation window; their retention figures were flagged and excluded from cross-cohort conclusions.

-## Key Insights
+## Results

+- Random Forest: AUC = 0.74 · Logistic Regression: AUC = 0.68 (after leakage fix; both down from a fake 1.0).
+- Top churn predictors: avg_session_min, total_sessions, social_interactions — behavior beats monetization (revenue_usd, purchases near the bottom).
- Casual players account for roughly half of the player base.
-- Whale and engaged players stay active the longest and show the lowest churn rates.
+- Casual players ≈ half of the player base; whales and engaged players show the longest lifetimes and lowest churn.
+- Socially active players demonstrate substantially longer lifetimes than non-social players.
 - Retention declines consistently from D1 to D30 across cohorts.
-- Socially active players demonstrate substantially longer lifetimes.
-- Session activity and social interactions are among the strongest churn predictors.
-- Random Forest outperformed Logistic Regression in churn prediction.

 ## Visualizations